Decoupling Vector Data and Index Storage for Space Efficiency: Related Work

-\paragraph{Lossy compression for ANNS.} Disk-based ANNS systems (e.g., \cite{jayaram19,tian25}) often cache lossy-compressed vectors in memory.
+\para{Low-storage ANNS.} Disk-resident ANNS systems \cite{jayaram19,tian25} often cache lossy-compressed vectors in memory.
 Product quantization (PQ) \cite{jegou10} is the predominant lossy vector compression technique; it represents high-dimensional vectors with compact codes by quantizing sub-dimensions into codebooks.
-Optimized-PQ \cite{ge13} reduces inter-dimensional correlation via orthogonal rotation preprocessing on the original vectors, thereby improving quantization accuracy over PQ.
-RaBitQ \cite{gao24} further improves quantization accuracy by adaptively allocating bits to sub-dimensions based on their variance.
-While these methods reduce memory usage, they inevitably incur quantization errors in search.
-To meet high recall requirements \cite{gao23}, existing disk-based ANNS systems still store full-precision vectors on disk for a final re-ranking step.
-In contrast, \sysname focuses on reducing disk storage costs of full-precision vectors without sacrificing accuracy.
+To improve quantization accuracy, Optimized-PQ \cite{ge13} reduces inter-dimensional correlation via orthogonal rotation preprocessing on the original vectors, while RaBitQ \cite{gao24} adopts an integrated design of codebook construction and distance estimation.
+However, they inevitably incur quantization errors in search.
+To meet high recall, existing disk-resident ANNS systems \cite{jayaram19, tian25} still store full-precision vectors on disk for a final re-ranking step.
+LEANN \cite{wang26} eliminates full-precision vector storage by recomputing embeddings on the fly during search for low storage overhead.
+However, it incurs significant recomputation latency during search. \sysname applies component-aware lossless compression to persistent vector storage for space savings with negligible decompression overhead.